-Resampling can be used in order to assess the precision of the spatial distribution of the estimated tuna biomass.
+The spatial heterogeneity of the school detections is the most striking feature of these surveys, especially in the 2015 survey, in which the number of schools detected in the second half of the survey was one order of magnitude higher than in the first half.
+To address this issue, resampling can be used in order to assess the precision of the spatial distribution of the estimated tuna biomass.
 Universal kriging (Doray et al., 2008) can also be used to model the spatio-temporal variability in the estimated biomass of tuna aggregations recorded during the survey.
 Further than giving an abundance index, these tools would allow us to interpolate and map the estimated biomass of bluefin tunas detected in their core area in the Bay of Biscay.